Frequently Asked Questions

 Looking For a Post-Graduation Job

-We offer individual appointments for all types of career guidance, resume and cover letter reviews, practice interviews, workshops and presentations, panel discussions, career fairs, on-campus interviews, company information sessions, online job and internship postings (as well as some printed internship, co-op, and seasonal resources in the office), vocational assessments, a variety of job search handouts and articles, and access to our Alumni-Student Career Connections LinkedIN group.
+We offer individual appointments for all types of career guidance, resume and cover letter reviews, practice interviews, workshops and presentations, panel discussions, career fairs, on-campus interviews, company information sessions, online job, co-op and internship postings (as well as some printed internship, co-op, and seasonal resources in the office), vocational assessments, a variety of job search handouts and articles, and access to our Alumni-Student Career Connections LinkedIN group.

 Sure.
 Just specify who you’d like to meet with when you schedule your appointment.
 If you haven’t been to our office before, scheduling will likely occur based on mutual availability.